abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

 Additionally, we have updated our `DropdownMenu` component to accept a `selectedIndex` prop.
-This prop is used to apply a highlighted style and set the `aria-selected` attribute to the currently selected item, enhancing the visual feedback and accessibility.
+This prop is used to apply a highlighted CSS style and set the `aria-selected` attribute to the currently selected item, enhancing the visual feedback and accessibility.

 ```jsx
 const DropdownMenu = ({